 Regulatory work can often feel like firefighting.
 A question comes in and there is a scramble to locate and compile the relevant facts to make a response.
 In many cases the fact base requires reaching back up the supply chain, generating weeks or months of delays [Source: 2021 Regulatory Management Trends Report].
 Moving to a regulatory system of record that tracks all of your data and documents and helps you proactively identify and resolve gaps and expirations provides your organization with compliance confidence and speed.

 3. Enable data driven decision making by adopting systems that capture regulatory KPIs

 In most organizations, projecting manufacturing costs, business opportunity and R&D investment is far easier than projecting regulatory path to market.
 The reason is that R&D, Manufacturing and Business typically have fit-for-purpose systems that systematically capture historical results, which informs future projections.
 In contrast, Regulatory Affairs often lacks such tools, instead relying on disparate ad-hoc tools like MS excel and local file storage [Source: 2021 Regulatory Management Trends Report].
-Organizations that invest in modern regulatory management systems can track every step in the regulatory compliance process, and provide clear metrics on performance and gaps which drives efficiency and continuous improvement.
+Organizations that invest in modern regulatory management software can track every step in the regulatory compliance process, and provide clear metrics on performance and gaps which drives efficiency and continuous improvement.

-Getting Started: Your Customer Centric Regulatory Affairs Strategy
+Getting Started: Your Customer Centric Regulatory Strategy

 If you and your organization are interested in responding real-time to customer compliance needs, connect with a regulatory modernization specialist to see how Veeva can help.